last updated 16/09/2020

 This tends to mean returns are often at the conservative end of the spectrum until combined with other earnings.
 ‘On the other hand, the lower risk and the value of a being part of a well-known branded network often means a franchise is more attractive,’ says Philip Morrison of Franchise Accountants.
 ‘That makes it easier to sell at a higher multiple than you might achieve for an independent business.’

-In fact, if you’ve taken advantage of the 10 B’s on the way through, you’ve enjoyed the advantages of buying power, branding and bank finance deals; you’ve budgeted well and passed break-even quickly, you’ve used the business systems and benchmarking to maximise your profitability, enjoyed back-up and buddies and ended up building an asset which is worth selling.
+In fact, if you’ve taken advantage of all the ten points above, you’ve enjoyed the advantages of buying power, branding and bank finance deals; you’ve budgeted well and passed break-even quickly, you’ve used the business systems and benchmarking to maximise your profitability, enjoyed back-up and buddies and ended up building an asset which is worth selling.